 Human givens psychotherapy - otherwise referred to as the human givens approach or HG therapy - is based on the premise that humans have a set of ‘givens’, which comprise innate needs identified over decades of health and social psychological research.
 Fulfilment of these, through correct use of our innate resources, determines our sense of well-being.

-When these resources fail to work and one or more of our needs aren't fulfilled, we may then suffer psychologically.
+However, when these resources fail to work, and one or more of our needs aren't fulfilled, we may then suffer psychologically.
 By helping individuals establish which of these needs aren't being met, practitioners of human givens therapy can go on to strategise ways to fulfil these needs.

-When we talk about 'human givens' we are talking about the innate needs a human requires for physical and mental well-being.
+When we talk about 'human givens', we’re talking about the innate needs a human requires for physical and mental well-being.
 According to practitioners of human givens therapy, there is a set of human givens that need to be fulfilled in order to be mentally healthy.
-It is thought that this knowledge of what we need has been programmed into us via our genes, and our requirements have evolved and adapted according to modern life.

 Given physical needs

 Our physical needs are relatively simple - as humans, we need air to breathe, water to drink, food to eat, sufficient sleep and shelter from the elements.
 Without these, we would not survive for long.